 Loan programs are offered by banks, civic organizations, colleges, and federal and state governments.
 While loans are a valuable option that provide millions with the opportunity to attend college, they also come at a significant cost.
 The loan offered is limited by the family or student’s ability to repay and often saddle the student with a long-term financial burden.
 The average graduating senior in 2018 will owe $29,200 in student loan debt.2

-Family resources can include personal savings or investments by the student, parents or other family members.
+Family resources can include personal savings or investments by the student, parents, or other family members.
 The best strategy to pay for college involves getting started as soon as possible.
 There are several college savings plan options that are available to choose from, with the appropriate options for you depending upon your specific financial situation and goals.
 Some of the most common options include 529 plans, Coverdell ESAs (Education Savings Accounts), UGMA/UTGA (Uniform Gift to Minors Act or Uniform Transfer to Minors Act) accounts, Traditional or Roth IRAs, and more.

 College funding options are complex topics that can be confusing to sift through on your own.
-A financial advisor can help walk you through your options and help keep you on track financially through college graduation.
+A financial representative can help walk you through your options and help keep you on track financially through college graduation.

 1College Board.
 (2018, October 19).
 Annual Trends in College Pricing and Student Aid Reports.